My Left Foot (book)

-Plot
+Plot summary

 Brown begins his book by telling the reader about his early childhood.
 When he was four months old, Brown's mother was the first to notice that there was something wrong with his health.
 He could not hold his head upright or control his body movements.
 After seeking medical advice, the family's worst fears were confirmed: Christy was physically disabled and had an incurable disability called cerebral palsy.
 His family, besides his mother, thought he was an idiot.
 They told his mother to give up.

 Although the doctors did not believe in Brown's mental intelligence, his mother did not lose faith in her son and supported him as a full member of the family.

 A transforming moment occurs in the young boy's life that proves him to be intelligent.
 He discovers that he can control his left foot and toes.
 At the age of five, he snatches a piece of yellow chalk from his sister with his left foot.
 He marks the letter "A" on the floor with his foot and the help of his mother.
 He had wanted to make what he described as, "a wild sort of scribble with it on the slate".
 It is from this incident that the book received its title.
 In this moment, Brown had found a way to express himself since he could not speak.

 Throughout his childhood, Brown played with local children and with his siblings, assisted by a small cart that he called "Henry".
 As time went on, he became more introverted, as he began to realize that his disability made him different from his family and friends and impeded his enjoyment of life.
 Through this struggle, he discovered his creative and artistic talents, becoming devoted to literature, writing and painting.
 He used his left foot to carry out these tasks.

 At the age of 18, Brown went to Lourdes in France.
 Here, he met individuals whose disabilities were even worse than his.
 For the first time in his life, he began to experience energy and hope.
 He also began to accept himself as the person he was, and do the best with what he had.
 He started a new treatment for cerebral palsy, which led to the improvement of his speech and physical condition.

 In his teenage years, he met the Irish doctor Robert Collis.
 Collis had established a clinic for cerebral palsy patients and Brown was his first patient at this clinic.
 Collis was also a noted author, and guided Brown on how to write.
 This too involved a kind of therapy of intensive practice and exercises.
 Collis was involved in the two first drafts of this book and its final version.

 The autobiography makes reference to its own creation.
 The final pages tell of Collis reading the first chapter of the book to the audience at a fundraising event.
 The chapter was warmly received by those in attendance.